URL

 For in-text citations, use (Abbreviated Name of Departmner, Agency or Committee)

 Note: Wikipedia is not considered to be an acceptable source for your assignments and will not count towards the required minimum number of sources.
-It is a good place to start your research.
+It is a good place to begin your research.

 "Title of Entry."
 Wikipedia: The Free Encyclopedia, Wikimedia Foundation, Day Month Year entry was last modified, Time entry was last modified, URL of entry.
 Accessed Date.